Surface groups are flexibly stable: Boundaries and non-separating closed curves

 We obtain the following consequence of Lemma \ref{lem:Neumann}.
 It will be used towards the proof of Theorem \ref{thm:variant of LERF} presented in Section \ref{sec:capping off}.

 \begin{cor} Let $S$ be a closed hyperbolic surface.
 Let $p : B \to A$ be a covering map of closed compact and oriented $1$-manifolds where $A$ is embedded and is non-separating in $S$.
-Then there exist \begin{itemize} \item a covering map $r : C \to S$ and \item a connected subsurface $R$ of $C$ such that $\partial R \cong B$ as an oriented $1$-manifold with the induced orientation and with $r_{|B} = p$ \end{itemize} if and only if $|\pi_0(B)|$ is even and $ B = B^+ \cup B^-$ where \begin{itemize} \item $p^+ = p_{|B^+}$ is orientation preserving, \item $p^- = p_{|B^-}$ is orientation reversing and \item the total degrees of $p^+$ and of $p^-$ over every connected component $\alpha$ of $A$ are equal to each other. \end{itemize}
+Then there exist \begin{itemize} \item a covering map $r : C \to S$ and \item \editA{an oriented subsurface $R$ of $C$ such that $\partial R \cong B$ as an oriented $1$-manifold with the induced orientation and with $r_{|B} = p$} \end{itemize} if and only if $|\pi_0(B)|$ is even and $ B = B^+ \cup B^-$ where \begin{itemize} \item $p^+ = p_{|B^+}$ is orientation preserving, \item $p^- = p_{|B^-}$ is orientation reversing and \item for every connected component $\alpha$ of $A$ the total \editA{covering} degrees of $p^+$ and of $p^-$ on $p^{-1}(\alpha)$ are equal to each other. \end{itemize}

-If the latter conditions are satisfied then the cover $r$ can be taken of degree equal to the maximum of the total degree of $p$ over any connected component of $A$. \end{cor}
+If the latter conditions are satisfied then the cover $r$ can be taken of degree equal to \editA{four times} the maximum of the total degree of $p$ over any connected component of $A$. \end{cor}

-We consider a topological reduction needed to apply Neumann's lemma towards the proof of Corollary \ref{lem:Neumann}.
+We consider a topological reduction needed to apply Neumann's lemma towards the proof of Corollary \ref{cor:prescribed boundary}.
 The main issue is to allow for the degree of $p$ to vary over the different connected components $\alpha$ of $A$.

 Let $\bar{S}$ denote the completion of $S \setminus A$.
 In particular $\bar{S}$ is a compact connected orientable surface with boundary.
 Consider the quotient map $f : \bar{S} \to S$ with

 Choose orientations for the two surfaces $S$ and $\bar{S}$ such that $f$ is orientation preserving on the interior of $\bar{S}$.
 Equip $\partial \bar{S}$ with the boundary orientation induced from that of $\bar{S}$.
 In particular